-Pursuant to an allocation formula used in previous national opioid settlements, if the County participates in the settlements, the County will be paid approximately \$850,000 collectively from the eight companies.
-Five of the eight settlements will be paid out in the first year with the remaining three paid over a period of between two and ten years.
-Three of the settlements included opioid overdose product such as Naloxone.
-Seven of the settlements also contain injunctive relief concerning their opioid marketing and suspicious monitoring programs that will be overseen by the States.
-All but one of the 8 companies were sued by the County in the ongoing litigation.
-As in previous deals, all attorneys fees and costs will be paid out of a separate fund.
+Pursuant to an allocation formula, if the County participates in the settlement, the County will be paid approximately \$5,000,000 (five million dollars) over 15 years, with approximately 4 of that amount distributed during the first year.
 All of the settlement funds must be used for "Approved Uses" (towards prevention, treatment, education and other types of abatement) as defined in the New York Global Payment Opioid Settlement Sharing Agreement.

-In order to become a party to the Settlement Agreement, Westchester County must do the following:
+In order to become a party to the Settlement Agreement, Westchester County has to do the following:

-- 1. Sign the Secondary Manufacturers New York Opioid Settlement Sharing Agreement (Exhibit "A" hereto); - 2.
-Sign the Secondary Manufacturers' Combined Subdivision Participation and Release Form (Exhibit "B" hereto)
+- 1. Sign on to the New York Purdue/Sackler Sharing Agreement (Exhibit "A") attached; - 2.
+Sign the Subdivision Participation and Release Form related to the Direct Settlement (Exhibit "B") attached; - 3.
+Authorize Napoli Shkolnik to vote on its behalf in favor of Purdue's bankruptcy plan by signing consent authorization.